minhchenhlearning-collab/hyperskillcourse_projects/README.md

 # hyperskillcourse_projects
-These are my hyperskill's projects that I have done
+These are my Hyperskill's projects that I have done